danielcardeenas/sulla/README.md

 [![npm version](https://img.shields.io/npm/v/sulla.svg?color=%2378e08f)](https://www.npmjs.com/package/sulla)

+# Maintainers needed, please open a PR if interested

 # sulla

 > Sulla is a javascript library which provides a high-level API control to Whatsapp so it can be configured to automatize resposes or any data that goes trough Whatsapp effortlessly.